jeetsukumaran/DendroPy/doc/sumtrees.rst

 How to Install the Program
 ==========================

-1. Download the latest version of DendropPy from `here <http://sourceforge.net/project/platformdownload.php?group_id=240391>`_.
+1. Download the latest version of DendroPy from `here <http://sourceforge.net/project/platformdownload.php?group_id=240391>`_.

     If for some reason the previous link does not work, you could simply go to `DendroPy <http://sourceforge.net/projects/dendropy/>`_ site and from there navigate to the correct download page.